Embry–Riddle Aeronautical University

-Embry-Riddle Aeronautical University (ERAU) is a private university focused on aviation and aerospace programs based in Daytona Beach, Florida, and Prescott, Arizona, United States.
+Embry–Riddle Aeronautical University (ERAU) is a private university focused on aviation and aerospace programs based in Daytona Beach, Florida, and Prescott, Arizona, United States.
 It is the largest accredited university system specializing in aviation and aerospace.
 It has numerous online programs and academic programs offered at satellite locations.

 Founded at Lunken Field in Cincinnati in 1926, it began as a regional school for pilots and aircraft mechanics.
 With the expansion and development of aviation and related space programs, the university enrolls over 32,000 undergraduate and graduate students across all campuses.

 History

 On December 17, 1925, Talton Higbee Embry and John Paul Riddle founded the Embry–Riddle Company at Lunken Airport in Cincinnati, Ohio.
 In spring 1926, the company opened the Embry–Riddle School of Aviation.
 Following a merger with the Aviation Corporation (AVCO), the Embry–Riddle flying school was closed in 1930.

-The Fritz Hotel in Miami.
+The Fritz Hotel in Dade County.
 Embry–Riddle occupied the building prior to moving to Daytona Beach, Florida.

 In 1939, Riddle, John Graham McKay and wife Isabel re-established the school in Miami.
 Keeping the name, they partnered with the University of Miami to provide flight training under the Civilian Pilot Training Program, and rapidly increase the number of qualified pilots immediately preceding World War II.
 Alumni of this school included John F. Kennedy, who served in the United States Navy in the war, and was elected as President of the United States in 1960.
 Following rapid expansion, the school took over the former Fritz Hotel.

 Embry–Riddle became a nonprofit in 1959.
 In advance of the announced closure of Tamiami Airport, where the Embry–Riddle Aeronautical Institute was conducting its flight operations, the school moved to Daytona Beach, Florida, in April 1965.

 Having expanded its programs of study, Embry–Riddle was awarded university status in 1968.
 It took the name Embry–Riddle Aeronautical University in 1970.
 It started its international program the same year.
 In 1978 it opened a second residential campus in Prescott, Arizona.